What to Know About Home Exchange SitesSeptember 8, 2021 • By Amy Jo Robertson

-It can also be difficult sometimes to swap homes depending on your location.
+Depending on your location, it can also be difficult sometimes to swap homes.
 For example, someone who lives in the heart of Paris might not be particularly interested in exchanging houses with someone in Oklahoma City.

 However, for people who live in popular vacation destinations, there are a wide variety of options and offers.